 And if you’re at the point where you want to invest in your business but don’t have the funds to cover the expense, a small business loan could offer better terms and interest rates.
 Consider all of your options before putting a large business purchase on your credit card, and be aware of the effect it might have on your credit.

 Don’t let your personal credit habits hurt your business

 A lot of people are worried about business credit affecting personal credit, but remember that it also goes the other way around.
 If your personal credit score isn’t great, you might have a hard time getting credit for your business.
 While secured business credit cards are always an option, it’s a better idea to build your credit score to the point where lenders are willing to give you a business credit card.

 Business credit affects personal credit.
 Applying for your first business credit card will trigger a hard credit inquiry on your personal credit, which could lower your score by a few points.
 And lenders might continue to conduct personal credit inquiries when you apply for additional small-business credit cards or small business loans.

 Once you have a business credit card, the way you use it could affect your personal credit score.
 If your credit card issuer reports business card activity to the consumer credit bureaus, your balances and payment history could become part of your personal credit history.
-The best way to ensure that your business credit does not have a negative effect on your personal credit is to use your business credit cards responsibly.
+The best way to ensure that your business credit does not hurt your personal credit is to use your business credit cards responsibly.
 Make all of your payments on time, pay off your balances regularly and keep your balances low.